-Do you engage employees to help fix company problems, or do you usually come up with resolutions on your own?
+Do you engage employees to help fix company problems, or do you usually devise resolutions on your own?
 The Problem-Solving Style Inventory (PSSI) evaluates your typical problem-solving techniques against the four critical factors to consider when solving specific situations.
-Help supervisors, managers, and team leaders identify their dominant and supportive styles of decision making and problem-solving within their work environment using this effective training tool.
+Help supervisors, managers, and team leaders identify their dominant and supportive styles of decision-making and conflict resolution within their work environment using this effective training tool.

-Both the Problem-Solving Style Inventory self and feedback forms provide 30 pairs of statements describing how people typically solve problems or make decisions.
-Scoring the participants' selections gives everyone a chance to generate an overall problem-solving/decision-making style preference profile.
-One's sub-scores indicate usage of each of the five problem-solving styles.
+The Problem-Solving Style Inventory, self and feedback forms, provide 30 pairs of statements describing how people typically solve problems or make decisions.
+Scoring the participants' selections allows everyone to generate an overall problem-solving technique and decision-making style preference profile.
+One's sub-scores indicate the usage of each of the five problem-solving styles.

 The Five Problem-Solving Styles:

-Combing the self and feedback scores allows managers to compare their data with the responses of their team.
+Combining the self and feedback scores allows managers to compare their data with their team's responses.
 Participants learn about the different problem-solving styles, the four critical factors in choosing a style, analyze the possible overuse or underuse of each style, and design personal action plans.
 The self-inventory may be completed either before training or at the session.
 The feedback inventory should be completed and returned before the session so they can be scored and summarized.

 The Problem-Solving Style Inventory illustrates the various styles available to a supervisor or manager for solving problems and making decisions.
 You can plot a manager's problem-solving behavior along two axes, the first being "ego-centered behavior," or the extent to which a manager attempts to solve all problems by themselves or with little help.
-Meanwhile, "other-centered behavior" is the extent to which a manager includes other people in the problem-solving or decision-making process.
+Meanwhile, "other-centered behavior" is how a manager includes other people in the problem-solving or decision-making process.